zainabnazari/PWF_workshop_python_notebook/Readme.md

 # Day 3- 01.10.2025

-- Kate's invite 1
+- Kate's invite 1 (To be Confirmed)

-- Kate's invite 2
+- Kate's invite 2 (To be Confirmed)

+- Sadegh Raeisi (Confirmed)

-- Debarshi Banerjee
+- Debarshi Banerjee (Confirmed)

 - Baktash Amini

 -  All to be confirmed